 - Walking around camp facilities is a requirement of volunteers.
-Although some accommodations can be made for those individuals who are less mobile, those positions are few because most sites are not handicap-accessible due to the size and terrain. - Overseeing a group of girls for six hours is a tiring task; iust ask a teacher.
+Although some accommodations can be made for those individuals who are less mobile, those positions are few because most sites are not handicap-accessible due to the size and terrain. - Overseeing a group of girls for six hours is a tiring task; just ask a teacher. - Day camp is rarely cancelled due to weather.
+This requires volunteers to stand up to the summer heat, tromp though the puddles and mud, comfort girls during the thunder and encourage girls to watch for the rainbow.